-As a responsible feline slave… I mean, cat owner, you’ve decided to do your research first.
+As a responsible cat owner, you’ve decided to do your research first.

 And it’s a good job you did.
 As you’ve already read above, aloe plants are toxic to cats.

-What is it about aloe plants that make them toxic To Cats?
+What is it about aloe plants that makes them toxic To Cats?

 The leaves of the aloe vera plant contain a natural substance called aloin.
 Aloin is part of the latex coating on the inside of the plant’s leaves.

-It’s a white/yellow-colored sap with a bitter taste and extreme laxative properties sometimes used to combat constipation in humans.
+It’s a white or yellow-colored sap with a bitter taste and extreme laxative properties, sometimes used to combat constipation in humans.